 Concrete Bleeding Explained – Concrete Bleeding is predicted but if it is extreme it may cause issues.
 This text will clarify Bleeding in detail.

-In this article we discussed about removing bleed water from concrete.
+In this article we discussed about removing bleed water from concrete i.e.; Bleeding of Concrete.
 We also explained effect of segregation and bleeding on quality of concrete and how to fix bleeding in finished concrete.
 You can check bleeding of concrete slideshare for deatiled info.

-Bleeding in process in which free water throughout the mix is pushed upward to the surface because of the settlement of heavier particles similar to cement and water.
-Bleeding of the water continues till the cement paste has hardened enough to finish the sedimentation process.concrete is the
+Bleeding in Concrete – Bleeding in fresh concrete is the process in which free water throughout the mix is pushed upward to the surface because of the settlement of heavier particles similar to cement and water.
+Bleeding of the water continues till the cement paste has hardened enough to finish the sedimentation process.

 The largest factor in bleed water is the water-to-cement ratio.
 An Increased ratio can result in extreme bleeding.
 The cement type and fine aggregates can play an important role in figuring out the bleed rate.
 The less fines you’ve in your mix, the more bleeding will happen.